 The van full of folks from Ireland, England, Australia, Mexico and me, the USA, were dropped off with our guide.
 After explaining that the 300K inhabitants of this favela had, up until 2010 been ruled pretty much by serious gun toting drug lords, but now they were gone because one day 700 Brazilian policia stormed the place, killed the bad guys, and are still there, so it is safe now.
 I didn't see them.
 I saw a few police cars at the entrance and exit.
 Far less than 700.

-of crooked, uneven concrete littered with occasional dog shit and other flotsom and jetsome, to a building where we climbed up some equally perilous steps to an artist's home and studio.
+With a certain amount of trepidation, we followed our guide single file up a path of crooked, uneven concrete littered with occasional dog shit and other flotsom and jetsome, to a building where we climbed up some equally perilous steps to an artist's home and studio.

 Ahh!
 Wow!
 Omg! were the utterances as we stood humble before the million dollar view-our backs to abject poverty.